-A neural network is a computing model whose layered structure resembles the networked structure of neurons in the brain, with layers of connected nodes.
+A neural network (also called an artificial neural network) is an adaptive system that learns by using interconnected nodes or neurons in a layered structure that resembles a human brain.
 A neural network can learn from data—so it can be trained to recognize patterns, classify data, and forecast future events.

-A neural network breaks down your input into layers of abstraction.
-It can be trained over many examples to recognize patterns in speech or images, for example, just as the human brain does.
+A neural network breaks down the input into layers of abstraction.
+It can be trained using many examples to recognize patterns in speech or images, for example, just as the human brain does.
 Its behavior is defined by the way its individual elements are connected and by the strength, or weights, of those connections.
-These weights are automatically adjusted during training according to a specified learning rule until the neural network performs the desired task correctly.
+These weights are automatically adjusted during training according to a specified learning rule until the artificial neural network performs the desired task correctly.

 Neural networks are especially well suited to perform pattern recognition to identify and classify objects or signals in speech, vision, and control systems.
 They can also be used for performing time-series prediction and modeling.

-Here are just a few examples of how neural networks are used:
+Here are a few examples of how artificial neural networks are used:

 Neural networks that operate on two or three layers of connected neuron layers are known as shallow neural networks.
 Deep learning networks can have many layers, even hundreds.
 Both are machine learning techniques that learn directly from input data.